 You cannot directly connect a LED to a battery or voltage source.
 Firstly, because the LED has a positive and a negative lead and will not light if they are the wrong way around; Secondly, a LED must be used with a resistor to limit or ‘choke’ the amount of current flowing through the LED – otherwise the LED may be burn out!

-Connect the Arduino board to your computer using a USB cable.
+After above operations are completed, connect the OSOYOO Basic Board for Arduino to your computer using the USB cable.
 The green power LED (labelled PWR) should go on.

 When 0≤a≤255, assign its value to pin 3 of LED time after time, to let the LED get brighter.
 The LED will keep the present brightness for 10ms in each cycle.